Schizotypal personality disorder

 Talk therapy is an important part of treatment.
 Social skills training can help some people cope with social situations.
 Medicines may also be a helpful addition.

-Schizotypal personality disorder is usually a long-term (chronic) illness.
+SPD is usually a long-term (chronic) illness.
 Outcome of treatment varies based on the severity of the disorder.

 - Poor social skills